Trump continues criticism of FBI in tweets

 Guests on Sunday talk shows focus on allegations of conflict of interest in campaign payment to wife of FBI Director Andrew McCabe.

-Trump has seized on reports that in 2015, McCabe’s wife, then a candidate for Virginia State Senate, received $700,000 in payments from the Virginia State Democratic Party and a political action committee linked to Terry McAuliffe, a longtime ally of Bill and Hillary Clinton and Virginia’s governor.
+Trump has seized on reports that in 2015, McCabe’s wife,, Dr. Jill McCabe who was then a candidate for the Virginia State Senate, received $700,000 in payments from the Virginia State Democratic Party and a political action committee linked to Terry McAuliffe, a longtime ally of Bill and Hillary Clinton and Virginia’s governor.
 McCabe subsequently became the FBI’s deputy director and gained responsibilities over the investigation into Hillary Clinton’s email server when she was secretary of state.

 Trump targeted McCabe in weekend tweets amid reports that McCabe plans to retire in 90 days, when he’s fully vested in his pension.
 McCabe spent hours behind closed doors on Capitol Hill last week being grilled by lawmakers on two separate committees as part of a new investigation of the FBI and the 2016 Clinton email probe, The Associated Press reported.
 His role supervising the email investigation has come under renewed scrutiny.